 TPD asking public for help locating missing juvenile

 TALLAHASSEE, Fla.
-(WCTV) - The Tallahassee Police Department is asking the public for help locating a missing juvenile.
+(WCTV) - The Tallahassee Police Department is asking the public for help locating a missing/runaway juvenile.

-Taliyah Perkins, 15, was last seen on April 18 in the 2700 block of Hartsfield Road, according to TPD.
-She is believed to be in the area of Ocala Road.

-Perkins is described as being a black female that is five feet, four inches tall, weighs 110 pounds and has long, straight black hair.
-TPD said she was last seen wearing black shorts and a red tank top.
+Niyah Davis, 15, was last seen in the area of Leon High School on April 23.
+Davis is described as a black female who is five feet, six inches, has long, braided, black hair and braces.
+TPD she was last seen wearing a tan jacket ad black and white shoes.

-If you have information regarding Perkins’ whereabouts, TPD is asking that you contact the department at 850-891-4200.
+If you have any information regarding Davis’ whereabouts, TPD is asking that you contact the department at 850-891-4200.

 Please share to help locate this missing juvenile.
-If you have information regarding Taliyah’s whereabouts, please call TPD at 850-891-4200.Posted by City of Tallahassee Police Department on Thursday, April 22, 2021
+If you have information regarding Niyha's whereabouts, please call TPD at 850-891-4200.Posted by City of Tallahassee Police Department on Saturday, April 24, 2021

 Copyright 2021 WCTV.
 All rights reserved.